Gluo-Platform/GluoDocs/resources/reactions.md

 The original reaction will be updated and get it's value changed.
 Returns the updated [reaction object](/v4/core/objects.md#reaction-object) upon successfull editing.

+## Delete a reaction

+### `DELETE` /reaction/{reaction_id}/delete

+Delete a reaction permanently.
+The requesting authorization-token must be linked to the owning user.
+Returns `204 No Content` on success.

 ## Get a reaction

 ### `GET` /reaction/{reaction_id}